What is Testosterone?

 The enormous industry that has sprung up to capitalize on this problem has contributed to a dangerous rise in the unregulated sale and use of testosterone supplements.
 Far too many men are obtaining quick-and-dirty prescriptions for testosterone, and abusing the hormone because it makes them feel temporarily younger and stronger.

-Myths and misunderstandings about testosterone abound.
-Here are the ones I hear most frequently:
+Myths and understandings about testosterone abound.
+Here are the ones we hear most often:

 1. Testosterone improves fertility.